gcompany/xke-configconnector/blog/index.md

 kubectl apply -f pubsub-topic.yaml
 ```

 Head over to your GCP console and verify that a `pubsub` topic called `cc-managed-topic` is actually created.
-Congratulations, you have declared your configuration as data.
+Congratulations, you have declared your configuration as data !

-But now for the beauty of Kubernetes and continuous reconcilation :
+But now for the beauty of Kubernetes and continuous reconciliation ...

 Delete the `pubsub` topic manually from your project.
 The Config Connector Operator will detect that the actual state is no longer inline with the desired state and will start taking remediation action.
 Wait a couple of seconds and ...
 Kubernetes will recreate the topic you manually deleted !
 And there was no procedural/imperative step required.